techiescamp/kubernetes-prometheus/README.md

 ## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

-CKA, CKAD, CKS, or KCNA exam aspirants can **save $80** today using code **DCUBE20** at https://kube.promo/devops.
-It is a limited-time offer from Linux Foundation.
+If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 20%** today using code **SCRIPT20** at https://kube.promo/devops.
+It is a limited-time offer.
+Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.

-## ✍️ Other Manifest repos
+## Other Manifest repos

 Kube State metrics manifests: https://github.com/devopscube/kube-state-metrics-configs